April 19-23, 2021

 Western University (Canada)

 Millions of people are unable to secure win-win debt repayment deals, and lenders want to collect whatever they can from defaulting debtors.
 Because they do not have the resources to negotiate small, unsecured consumer loans, lenders write off non-performing loans and outsource them to collection agencies, who charge high fees and shame customers.
 EmpowerMe’s purpose is to make debt collection cheaper, faster, and safer by digitizing the human-centered debt collections process.
-We offer an AI-powered platform that provides debt counselling, negotiation, and settlement, removing shame and harassment for the debtor and reputational risk and inefficiencies for the lender.
+We offer an AI-powered platform that provides debt counseling, negotiation, and settlement, removing shame and harassment for the debtor and reputational risk and inefficiencies for the lender.

 Gene Gazer Inc.